Ttreintaysiete/thegenderbender/README.md

 The name __The Gender Bender__ refers to the character from __Futurama__

-It incorporates the algorythmic permutation  (automatic breakbeat cutting) from Nicolas Collins's paper: https://composerprogrammer.com/research/acmethodsforbbsci.pdf
+It incorporates the algorythmic permutation  (automatic breakbeat cutting) from __Nicolas Collins__'s paper: https://composerprogrammer.com/research/acmethodsforbbsci.pdf